Broadchurch: Production approval

 In autumn 2011, Chibnall pitched Broadchurch to Laura Mackie, the Head of Drama at ITV, who proved very enthusiastic about the proposal.
 Just a few days after she finished reading the scripts, she suggested that Chibnall contact Kudos, a production company.
-Mackie then brought the show to ITV Director of Television Peter Fincham.
+Mackie then took the show to ITV Director of Television Peter Fincham.
 Broadchurch was green-lit by Fincham almost immediately for airing in early 2013.

 Although ITV made a sizeable financial investment in Broadchurch, additional funds were needed because of the cost of the large ensemble cast.
 Additional funds were sought from international partners, who would then win distribution rights in their territories.
 Before principal photography began, ZDF (German public-service television broadcaster) and BBC America (the American cable and satellite television network jointly owned by the BBC and AMC Networks) both provided additional funding.

 Broadchurch was created and written by Chibnall and produced by Kudos in association with Shine America and Imaginary Friends.
 Chibnall served as executive producer along with Kudos's Jane Featherstone, while Richard Stokes was producer.